danielwalker92/danielwalker92/README.md

 - 🔭 I’m currently working on [viedash](https://github.com/danielwalker92/viedash)

-- 🌱 I’m currently learning/interested in **Python, Algorithms and DevOps**
+- 🌱 I’m currently learning/interested in **Java, Python and DS&A**

 - 👨‍💻 All of my projects are available at [danielwalker.dev](https://danielwalker.dev)

-- 💬 Ask me about **transitioning from IT Operations to Development**
+- 💬 Ask me about **transitioning from IT Operations to Software Engineering**

 - 📫 How to reach me **danielrywalker@gmail.com**